jails-org/Jails/documentation/docs/view.md

 If, for some reason, you need just the string result of the template, you can use this method.
 Jails saves all the mustache template embeded on html on `jails.templates` property.

+## .watch
+    .watch function( element, event, method );

+Delegates a event to the container class.